addex12/LibraM/wiki/README.md

 ## How To Use This Wiki
 1. Start with **Architecture Summary** for a high-level view of folders, technologies, and deployment expectations.
 2. Jump to the portal-specific guides to understand UI behavior, validation, and workflows.
-3. Review the **Screenshot Plan** for a list of required captures and recommended filenames to complete the visual tour.
-4. Contribute updates by editing these Markdown files.
+3. Consult the **Data Model** page when you need schema context, then contribute updates by editing these Markdown files.
 Copy them into the GitHub Wiki or host them directly from the repo.

 ## Quick Links
 - Source root: `src/backend`